Creating value and driving sustainable efficiency

 In 2016, we invested £15 million in a new anaerobic digestion plant at our Bury St Edmunds site.
 Using the pressed sugar beet pulp that is produced alongside the sugar-making process, this enables us to break down microorganisms into biodegradable material, with one of the end products being biogas.
 Methane generated from the biogas is fed into a combined heat and power (CHP) plant, generating green electricity.

 In 2007 we were the first company to manufacture bioethanol in the UK.
-With a business model built on using resource more efficiently and delivering responsible growth in the UK, we have since produced up to 64,000 tonnes (80 million litres) of bioethanol every year.
+With a business model built on using resource more efficiently and delivering responsible growth in the UK, we have since produced up to 75 million litres of bioethanol every year.

 We’re able to trace the full life cycle of bioethanol, demonstrating the whole process of production, including crop growing, fermentation and distribution, to ensure genuine environmental benefits are delivered.